lenankamp/AITextADV/readme.md

 ## Build / Use

 The Text Adventure client requires no imports and can be run directly from a local browser, CORS be damned.
-The dungeon explorer relies on ES modules and will need be hosted for that to work, but it should be setup properly to be completely ignorable.
+The simplest setup for playing is with KoboldCPP, the default settings presume using Kobold for text, image, and speech generation.
+Personally using LM Studio, ComfyUI, and Kokoro, but it just connects via configurable API paths

 ## Contributions